 - ½ ounces fresh-squeezed lime juice

 - Prepare glass with a large rock (ice cube).

 - Add all ingredients to the cocktail shaker WITHOUT ice and dry shake for 8-10 seconds (this creates the foam on top).

 - Open the cocktail shaker and add a scoop of ice.
 Put the lid on the shaker and shake for another 10-15 seconds.

 - Double strain into your prepared glass.
 Take your cinnamon stick and grate cinnamon over the top of your foam.
 Cheers!

-If you make this recipe, I’d love to see it on Instagram or Facebook!
-Tag me @emilyfabulous_blog or like my EmilyFabulous page!
-YOu can also follow me on Pinterest to be able to PIN all of these delicious recipes for later.
+You can also follow me on Pinterest to be able to pin all of these delicious recipes for later.
 Thanks for checking out my site and if you want more cocktail recipes, sign up for my email list!